-The night this picture was taken we had just arrived in town by train after a day on the beach in Sete.
+The night this picture was taken, we had just arrived in town by train after a day on the beach in Sete.

 Carcassonne July 14th

 In our defense, we did return to the same restaurant later.
-We apologized profusely to the waiter and to the chef, who came out to serve us personally, and we walked away with new friends.
+We apologized profusely to the waiter and chef, who came out to serve us personally, and we walked away with new friends.

 Quite bizarre.
 Along with the circular kingsized bed and “unique” lighting, our apartment had a jacuzzi in the corner of the bedroom.
 All opened into the living area.